Can You Bring Food Into Fenway Park?

 Not only are the prices for sausages and chicken teriyaki sandwiches better than inside the ballpark, they offer that “Inner Beauty” hot sauce, a thick mustard-style sauce that will blow out the back of your brain (go easy with it at first, seriously).

 The Sausage Guy.
 David Littlefield sells hefty and reasonably priced (for Fenway) sweet Italian sausages, and he loads them up with a nice amount of peppers and onions.
 Good and messy as it should be.
 Look for the small blue kiosk in front of Cask -N- Flagon.

 And he’s open well into the evening, just in case you’re hungry after the game and have a few bucks left.

 Tasty Burger.
-The chain of burger and beer joints serves up burgers inside of Fenway, but there’s a location on the corner of Jersey Street and Boylston Street, just a block from the ballpark (it’s close enough that they can charge $50 to park there).
+The chain of burger and beer joints has a location on the corner of Jersey Street and Boylston Street, just a block from the ballpark (it’s close enough that they can charge $50 to park there).
 The restaurant itself is cheaper…and the selection of burgers is much, much better.